Don’t stress over what to get the globetrotters in your life. Here are nearly 44 great gift ideas, mostly $50 or less, for every type of traveler.

 A handy tool to keep itchy bug bites at bay

-As seen on Shark Tank (and beloved by at least a few Going employees), Bug Bite Thing is Amazon’s #1 selling product for insect bite relief with over 40,000 reviews.
+As seen on Shark Tank (and beloved by at least a few Going employees), Bug Bite Thing is an Amazon Choice product for insect bite relief with nearly 60,000 reviews.
 It makes a great stocking stuffer for anyone who loves to travel.
 The easy-to-use suction tool effectively extracts insect saliva/venom from under the skin to eliminate the itching, stinging, and swelling caused by insect bites and stings.
-Retailing for under $10 plus shipping, the award-winning product is chemical-free, reusable, safe to use on children of all ages and adults.
-Available in three colors, white, black, and its newest colorway, pink, the lightweight insect bite relief tool fits on a keychain, easily in your pocket or your carry-on luggage.
+Retailing for under $10 plus shipping, the award-winning product is chemical-free, reusable, and safe to use on children of all ages and adults.
+Available in several colors, the lightweight insect bite relief tool fits on a keychain, easily in your pocket, or in your carry-on luggage.

 Handwarmers or a fan so they're good no matter the temps

-"A mini rechargeable fan is awesome because folds so it can fit in your pocket or bag.
-I bring this with me everywhere in the summer and anywhere I know I'll be dancing a lot (concerts, music festivals, weddings).
-It has two speeds and everyone always comments about how amazing it is.
-For cold places, this handheld electric hand warmer fit in your pocket or purse, it and even doubles as a portable charger." - Paresa, Going Senior Lifecycle Marketing Specialist
+This mini rechargeable fan folds easily into your pocket or bag.
+Travelers can bring it everywhere, and with two speeds, it comes in handy in the summer or anywhere you know you'll be dancing a lot (concerts, music festivals, weddings).
+For cold places, this handheld electric hand warmer fits into your pocket or purse—and even doubles as a portable charger.

 A beach towel that repels sand